astronomer/docs/learn/deferrable-operators.md

 ## High availability

 Triggers are designed to be highly available.
 You can implement this by starting multiple triggerer processes.
-Similar to the [HA scheduler](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/scheduler.html#running-more-than-one-scheduler) introduced in Airflow 2.0, Airflow ensures that they co-exist with correct locking and high availability.
+Similar to the [HA scheduler](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/scheduler.html#running-more-than-one-scheduler), Airflow ensures that they co-exist with correct locking and high availability.
 See [High Availability](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/deferring.html#high-availability) for more information on this topic.

 ## Create a deferrable operator